Kay Pacha – (Kay Pah-chah) – The Middle World

 The gap between you and your child is not a problem to solve.
 It is the thing you chose each other to learn.

-The deepest pattern in enneagram parenting is this: what your type cannot easily provide is often the exact thing your child’s type most needs.
-This is not universal.
-Sometimes the match is close.
-But when the friction is high, this is almost always where it lives.
+The deepest pattern in Enneagram parenting in Kay Pacha is this: what your type cannot easily provide is often the exact thing your child type most needs.
+In the INTI NAN system, this is not a failure – it is the structural reality of two different architectures sharing the same household.

 These are not prescriptions.
 They are mirrors.
 Read your own type first.
 Then read the type you suspect in your child – keeping in mind that children cannot be definitively typed until late adolescence.
 Look for patterns, not labels.